-Never used Uber or Lyft?
+Never used a ride sharing service like Lyft or Fasten before?
 Perfect.
 Ask a friend who has used ride sharing to send their personal promo code and get $15 to $30 off your first ride.
 If you regularly use ride sharing, find a friend who doesn’t and send them your promo code for a free ride for both of you.
 Keep your eyes peeled for party invitations and sober ride programs using ride sharing promos.
 A Boston law firm, for example, bought $5,000 worth of Lyft credits and gave them to residents who pledged not to drink and drive.

 If you have a friend or family member who is not drinking or going out on New Year’s Eve, ask them (nicely) if they wouldn’t mind giving you a lift to and from your destination.
 It’s far better that Mom be a little grumpy about picking you up at 2 a.m. than you get behind the wheel after drinking.